 Imagine halving or quartering your rent and utility bills overnight, now imagine what effect that could have on your carbon footprint.
 The best part is that it benefits employees in many ways too.
 Whether that be time and money saved on their commute or a better work/life balance.
 These factors make it a much softer sell should you decide to make it widespread practice.

 Going paper free

-As the digital space expands, and cybersecurity improves, the role of paper in filing and communication will become more redundant and you should consider binning it altogether.
+As the digital space expands, and cybersecurity improves, the role of paper in filing and communication will become more redundant and you should consider binning it all together.

 Email has been the mainstay of workplace correspondence for over a decade and now new players like Slack and Zoom are entering the fray.
 The remote working revolution has increased general proficiency with eCommunications technology to the point of normalising a paperless office.